 What is deionized water?

 DI or deionized water is also the Type II water purified by removing most of the mineral ions.
-These include iron, calcium, copper, iron, sulfates, and chloride.
+These include iron, calcium, copper, sulfates, and chloride.

 How is RO better than deionized water?